 A Collaboration with the Office of Head Start

 The EarlyEdU Alliance® began as part of the National Center on Quality Teaching and Learning (NCQTL), which was funded by a grant from the Office of Head Start (OHS).
 Led by the University of Washington’s College of Education, NCQTL brought together leading early childhood education experts from across the country to improve teaching practices in Head Start programs.

 Working Together Across the Nation

-Our alliance includes over 70 colleges and universities, plus 24 stakeholder members representing a diverse, high-quality early learning professional community and seek additional partnerships with tribal colleges, historically black colleges and universities, and Hispanic-serving institutions.
+The EarlyEdU Alliance represents a diverse, high-quality early learning professional community and actively seeks additional partnerships with tribal colleges, historically black colleges and universities, and Hispanic-serving institutions.
 Led by Cultivate Learning, at the University of Washington, meet our team here.